intersel/Blapy/README.md

 * configuration is really simple and quite natural: it uses html5 "data" attributes to be configured and there is quite nothing to do from an existing website :-)
 * the history of browsing is kept

-#Have a look on the (really simple) demo
+#Have a look on the "Hello World" demo
 [Go and see the demo: http://www.intersel.net/demos/intersel/UPIApplication/demos/helloworld/](http://www.intersel.net/demos/intersel/UPIApplication/demos/helloworld/)

-#How does it work? the "Hello world" example...
+#How does it work?

 let's have a first html file test1.html with some blocks with special attributes we will see later on...
 ```html